Macquarium: Construction

 Macquariums are often stocked with 2–3 goldfish, which do not require tank heaters and are cheap.
 However, because goldfish grow large, have high oxygen requirements, and are messy eaters, they require much larger tanks for long-term survival.
 As such, Siamese fighting fish and small shrimp are better options for Macquariums.

 Other Mac models have similarly been turned into aquariums, such as the Macintosh TV, the Apple Lisa, and the Power Mac G4 Cube.
 Various iMac models, such as the iMac G3, have been used to make "iMacquariums".
 By 1995, a Macquarium based on a Macintosh LC 575 appeared in a Macintosh magazine titled "Macquarium '95".

-The term "Macquarium", as it refers to the Macintosh-based aquarium, is unrelated to the Atlanta, Georgia, user experience firm Macquarium Intelligent Communications.